Miradils-Blog/website/content/posts/Misc/how-i-got-a-job-in-two-hours/index.md

 aliases:
   - how-i-switched-to-web-dev
+  - how-i-got-a-job-in-2-hours
 ---

-Available only in Azerbaijani for now.
+Available only in Azerbaijani language for now.
 Feel free to contribute by translating the article!